Skip to content

 Player NamePositionNotable Achievements

-Patrick RoyGoalie4-time Stanley Cup champion, multiple awards
+Patrick RoyGoalie4x Stanley Cup champion, Conn Smythe winner

-Martin BrodeurGoalieMost wins and shutouts in NHL history
+Martin BrodeurGoalieMost wins/shutouts in NHL history

 Final Thoughts